BSL Launch Recite Me assistive technology myaccountMyAccount login image

 There are 30 conservation areas in South Lanarkshire.

-Short guides are available for the Clydesdale conservation areas.
-Conservation Area Appraisals have been prepared for New Lanark and Falls of Clyde and Rutherglen Conservation Area.
+Conservation Area Appraisals have been prepared for New Lanark and Falls of Clyde, and Rutherglen Conservation Area.
+A Conservation Area Appraisal, Management Plan, and Design Guide have been prepared for the Strathaven Conservation Area.

 New Lanark Conservation Area is also part of a World Heritage Site.
 The New Lanark World Heritage Site Management Plan is currently being reviewed.
 We have made a determination that a strategic environmental assessment is required for the refreshed plan.

-Please see our video on Conversions and extensions and for more information and a Guide to Conservation Areas in Scotland please go to the Scottish Government website.
+More information and a Guide to Conservation Areas in Scotland can be found on the Scottish Government website.

-The new Historic Environment Policy for Scotland (HEPS) contains policies and principles that set how the historic environment should be managed and looked after.
+The Historic Environment Policy for Scotland (HEPS) has been prepared by Historic Environment Scotland, and it contains policies and principles that set out how the historic environment should be managed and looked after.
 It is a material planning consideration in making decisions on planning applications which affect the historic environment.